cheredia19/us-cities-population/README.md

 ## Most and least populated cities

-According to data, 38 of the 300 selected cities recorded a population greater than 500,000 people in 2024, with New York City leading the way.
+According to data, 38 of the 300 selected cities recorded a **population greater than 500,000 people in 2024**, with New York City leading the way.
 Los Angeles and Chicago complete the podium, despite losing around 100K each.

 <PlotlyBarChart
   data={{